“The Kitchen Sisters have done some of the best radio stories ever broadcast.” – Ira Glass

 The Kitchen Sisters, award winning radio producers and audio artists Davia Nelson & Nikki Silva, have been creating documentaries and educational projects together since 1979.
 They are the creators of hundreds of stories for NPR, public broadcast and podcast about the lives, histories, art and rituals of people who have shaped our diverse cultural world.

-The Kitchen Sisters are the creators of hundreds of stories for public broadcast about the lives, histories, art and rituals of people who have shaped our diverse cultural heritage.
-They are the producers of the duPont-Columbia Award-winning NPR series Hidden Kitchens, the two Peabody Award-winning NPR series, Lost & Found Sound and The Sonic Memorial Project, with Jay Allison.
-They are also the producers of The Hidden World of Girls, a series on NPR that explored the lives of girls and the women they become and The Making Of…, about what people make in the Bay Area and why, a production with KQED and AIR.
+They are the producers of the duPont-Columbia Award-winning NPR series Hidden Kitchens, and the two Peabody Award-winning NPR series Lost & Found Sound and The Sonic Memorial Project with Jay Allison.
+They are also the producers of The Hidden World of Girls, the NPR series and special hosted by Tina Fey, that explores the lives of girls and the women they become, and The Making Of…, about what people make in the Bay Area and why, a production with KQED and AIR.

-In addition to producing radio, Davia Nelson is also a screenwriter and casting director.
+In addition to producing radio, Davia Nelson has been a casting director and screenwriter and does live interviews onstage for the Telluride Film Festival, City Arts and Lectures, the JCCSF and many other organizations.
 She lives in San Francisco.
 Nikki Silva is also a museum curator and exhibit consultant.
-She lives with her family on a commune in Santa Cruz, California.
+She lives with her family on a commune in Santa Cruz.

 Sandra Wong Geroux

 Funding for The Kitchen Sisters comes from the National Endowment for the Arts, the National Endowment for the Humanities, California Humanities, Creative Work Fund, Robert Sillins Family Foundation, TRA Fund, Kaleta A. Doolin Foundation, Franklin Legacy Foundation, Susie Tompkins Buell Fund, and Listener Contributions to The Kitchen Sisters Productions.